Nuclear Futures?

 Water.

 Visits to Faslane (Clyde Naval Base) and Sellafield in 2022 started me thinking more broadly about the importance of water in relation to nuclear activity.
-Of course, water is essential to all life but in terms of nuclear processes it is heavility relied upon and forms a continuous link between between all areas of the nuclear cycle.
-From uranium mining to plant cooling systems, steam generation, underwater weapons systems and spent fuel storage ponds.
-Interestingly, it is only at the very end of the nuclear cycle with the ultimate disposal of highly radioactive waste that water becomes undesirable in terms of the risk it presents to the tramsmission of radio nuclides through ground water.
-Recent offshore seismic surveying carried out as part of the Mid and South Copeland GDF siting processes are also a source of future research and making.
+Of course, water is essential to all life but in terms of the nuclear cycle it plays a major role in all areas; from uranium mining to plant cooling systems, steam generation, underwater weapons systems and spent fuel storage ponds.
+Interestingly, it is only at the very end of the nuclear cycle with the so-called final disposal of waste that water becomes undesirable in terms of the risk it presents to the tramsmission of radio nuclides through ground water.

 Nuclear Safety is our Overriding Priority.